shravan188/how-i-learnt-x-in-y-days/hld_system_design_learning_journey.md

 12. What is the difference bw envFrom and valueFrom in the context of configmap in Kubernetes?
 When do we use each of them? (refer 32)
 13. What happens to volume if pod crashes?
 14. Where is Kubernetes storage location of a Persistent Volume?
 Where is it when we run Kubernetes on Docker?
 How do we the contents stored within a peristent volume?
+15. What is the difference bw deployment with persistent volume claim and a Statefulset?
+16. Should name of volumeMount match volume name?

 ### References
 1. https://stackoverflow.com/questions/42078080/add-nginx-conf-to-kubernetes-cluster